patcon/nodescription.net-v2/notes.md

-But this begs the question: Is the new order brought on by the revolution itself, or does that simply unlock latent capacity in the information systems that were already there?
+But this begs the question: Is the new order brought on by the revolution itself, or does that simply unlock latent capacity in the information system that was already there?

 {% include title.html name="2019-09-30" %}